ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 ## JSONEachRow {#jsoneachrow}

-In this format, CliskHouse outputs each row as a separated, newline-delimited JSON Object.
+In this format, ClickHouse outputs each row as a separated, newline-delimited JSON Object.

 Example: